Steveston, British Columbia

-Steveston, founded in the 1880s, is a neighbourhood of Richmond in Metro Vancouver.
+The settlement of Steveston, founded in the 1880s, is a neighbourhood of Richmond in Metro Vancouver.
 On the southwest tip of Lulu Island, the village is a historic port and salmon canning centre at the mouth of the South Arm of the Fraser River.
 The early 1900s style architecture attracts both the film and tourism industries.

 History

+Pre-colonization

+For thousands of years the area that is today known as Steveston was home to the Halkomelem speaking peoples.
+Specifically, the area is said to be home to at least two Musqueam villages.
+One known as qʷeyaʔχʷ was located East of what is today known as Garry Point Park.
+This community was forced out of their homes due to pressure from the canneries who would replace their homes with fishing camps.
+The second village, qʷɬeyəm, is believed to have been located North of Moncton Street near Railway Avenue.
+In Richmond, "recently, city council voted to rebuild the historic First Nations Bunkhouse in Britannia Heritage Shipyards--believed to be the only structure of its kind remaining along B.C.'s coast."

 Pioneers

 The village is named for Manoah Steves, who arrived with his family around 1877–1878 from Moncton, New Brunswick, via Chatham, Ontario.
 Born Manoah Steeves, a second cousin of William Steeves, he dropped the second 'e' en route.
 The family was the first white settlers in the area.
 The townsite began in 1880 as a crown grant to William Herbert Steves, his son.
 During the following decade, over 100 individuals purchased land in this original section comprising a grid pattern of 237 small lots.
 Becoming Steveston in 1889, this area south of today's Steveston Highway and west of No. 1 Rd. was the first subdivision in Richmond.
 In 1887, London's Landing, at the foot of No. 2 Rd., was also laid out on a grid.
 New Westminster-Vancouver Island ferries called at Steveston from the early 1860s onward, becoming a Steveston-Vancouver Island run in the 1920s.